rudolf61/datecomponent/README.md

 # Custom Vue date component

 ## Purpose
 This is a simple custom date component without a fancy date picker (PPLainDateInput).
-It is a simple, but it is a real date component which only accepts valid date input.
+It is a simple, but real date component which only accepts valid date input.

 It has support for three most common date formats EU, US and ISO, but could easily be extended.